ayushmanbh/movie-nights/DEPLOYMENT.md

-# How to Publish "Movie Nights" 🚀
+# How to Publish "My Movie Night" 🚀

 Your application is built and ready to go!
 Since this is a static website, you have several free and easy options to publish it to the internet.